AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 <p> \( \Theta = sin^{-1}(det) \)</p>
 </div>

 Which is thus simply the inverse sine of the determinant.
-If you've followed until here, then congrats, the hardest part is past us!
+Onward!

 <h3>The Code</h3>